hameddavodi/Machine-Learning/README.md

 By combining our knowledge of MSE concepts with machine learning, we can leverage the strengths of both approaches to build more accurate and robust models.
 For example, we can use mathematical optimization techniques to fine-tune machine learning models, or use statistical methods to validate the accuracy of our predictions.
 We can also apply economic principles to model decision-making processes within machine learning systems, and optimize these processes for maximum efficiency and effectiveness.

+Tip: To Upload more customized models email me to upload them on here!!!